Monitor the status of Stream API operations

 Associated with the STREAMING_EXTENSION

-operation, which represents the updating of individual items.Scoped to your specific source ( <SOURCE_ID>
+operation, which represents the final processing of an individual item in the index.Scoped to your specific source ( <SOURCE_ID>

 ).With a result status of WARNING